BastianSteuwer/BastianSteuwer.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the London School of Economics.
+From September 2020 I will be a Post-Doc at the Center for Population-Level Bioethics at Rutgers University.

-Most of my work is in moral and political philosophy.
-I work on (i) the separateness of persons and moral theories based on competing claims, (ii) personal identity, (iii) applied ethics (health care, global poverty), (iv) democracy and legal theory. <br/> You can see short descriptions of my work below.
+I work in moral, political, and legal philosophy.
+Most of my work in **moral philosophy** focuses on contractualism and on the importance of the separateness of persons for moral theory, in particular with a focus on questions of risk and aggregation.
+I also work on the importance of personal identity for morality.
+Most of my work in **political philosophy** focuses on the fair allocation of scarce resources in health care.
+I also work on how we should respond to global poverty.
+Most of my work in **legal philosophy** focuses on discrimination.
+I also work on judicial review and democracy. <br/> You can see short descriptions of my published work and some work in progress below.

 Here is my [CV](_pages/CV Public 9 December 2019.pdf)